-Overall for public hospitals, 71% of separations were allocated to the lowest resource split for adjacent AR-DRGs, ranging from 66% for South Australia to 72% for Victoria.
+Overall for public hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 66% (New South Wales) and 72% (Victoria).

-For private hospitals, 77% of separations were allocated to the lowest resource split for adjacent AR-DRGs, ranging from 74% in Western Australia to 78% in Victoria.
+For private hospitals, proportion of separations allocated to the lowest resource split for adjacent AR-DRGs for all states and territories ranged between 73% (Western Australia) and 77% (Victoria).

-For Vaginal and caesarean deliveries, the proportion allocated to the lowest resource split was 38% for public hospitals, and 50% for private hospitals.
-There was some variation among jurisdictions, with public hospital proportions ranging from 29% in the Northern Territory to 46% in Tasmania.
+For Vaginal and caesarean deliveries, the proportion allocated to the lowest resource split was 38% for public hospitals, and 49% for private hospitals.
+There was some variation among jurisdictions, with public hospital proportions ranging from 30% in the Northern Territory to 44% in Tasmania.